FlyingSamson/SpaceMouseTool/README.md

 Included dependencies
 ---
-### 3Dconnexion SDK:
+### 3Dconnexion SDK
-The c++ osx and windows libraries included in this plugin are linked against the 3DconnexionClient and 3Dconnexion SDK libraries, respectively.
+The c++ OSX and Windows libraries included in this plugin are linked against the 3Dconnexion client and 3Dconnexion SDK libraries, respectively.
 > 3D input device development tools and related technology are provided under license from 3Dconnexion. (c) 3Dconnexion 1992 - 2016.
 All rights reserved.